 - A County Winner ribbon is given to each participant.
 A ribbon and certificate are awarded to the district winner, and the runner-up receives a ribbon only.
 One presentation in each category will be designated as the district winner and will be eligible to compete on the state level.
 The only exception to this rule is in the “4-H Entertains” program in which only blue ribbons and participatory ribbons are awarded and only selected blue ribbon winners are invited to participate in the State “4-H Entertains” program.

 - The value of a scholarship to 4-H Congress varies for each award.
-Please note specific scholarship values for each category.
+Please note the specific scholarship values for each category.
 Other expenses are the responsibility of the recipient.
-To receive the scholarship the 4-H’er must register part or full-time and must present on Tuesday.
+To receive the scholarship the 4-H’er must register part or full-time and must present on Presentation Day.

 - Cash awards, either in full or in part, will not be given to the district winners in lieu of the scholarship to attend North Carolina 4-H Congress.

 - When any division winner cannot attend Congress or participate in the state presentation contest, the award will be given to the District runner-up if the District runner-up registers and attends Congress as a part or full-time delegate and participates in the Presentation Contest.

 - 14-18 level district runners-up in presentations will be invited to participate in the state contest at the 4-H Congress.
 There will be no scholarship available for runners-up to attend Congress unless the district winner decides not to participate.